 Experiential learning, hands-on design, and the creative process are at the core of our Audio and Music Engineering Program.
-This multidisciplinary educational initiative combines engineering and applied sciences with music and audio to serve multiple groups of students.
+This multidisciplinary educational program combines engineering and applied sciences with audio and music to serve multiple groups of students.

 Our students create individual project portfolios before graduating.
 Built over the course of their undergraduate studies, the portfolios illustrate the design skills and creative abilities they have acquired and developed.
-Projects might include:
+Projects opportunities are limitless; a few recent topics include:

-In short, audio and music engineering students develop the technical skills and the artistic sensibilities to become creative pioneers in audio and acoustic technology and the sonic arts.
+Audio and Music Engineering students develop the technical and creative skills to be pioneers in audio and acoustic technology and the sonic arts.

-The program, offered through a collaboration of the Department of Electrical and Computer Engineering, the Department of Music, and the Eastman School of Music, offers a BS in audio and music engineering.
+The program, offered the Department of Electrical and Computer Engineering offers a BS in Audio and Music Engineering.

-Students can also earn a BA degree in the closely allied Digital Media Studies Program (with a concentration in sound and audio), complete a minor in audio and music engineering, choose the music technology track through the BA in music program, or take one of several clusters in AME.
+Students may also earn a BA degree in the closely allied Digital Media Studies Program (with a concentration in sound and audio), complete a minor in Audio and Music Engineering, choose the music technology track of the BA in Music program, or take one of several clusters in AME.

-Graduate programs leading to the MS and PhD degrees in electrical engineering with a concentration in audio and music engineering also are offered.
+Graduate programs leading to the MS and PhD degrees in Electrical Engineering with a concentration in Acoustics and Signal Processing also are offered.

 The AME major received New York State Department of Education approval in 2013.
-We will seek accreditation from the Engineering Accreditation Commission of ABET, http://www.abet.org, following the graduation of the first full cohort of students in 2017.
+We will seek accreditation from the Engineering Accreditation Commission of ABET, http://www.abet.org, during the next general Hajim School ABET visit in 2021.
 ABET degree accreditation, once granted, will be retroactively granted to previously graduated BS AME majors under the guidelines of the ABET accreditation process.

-Career paths open to program graduates span companies and organizations representing many diverse industries including:
+Career paths open to program graduates span industries and organizations representing many diverse fields including:

 - Music and audio recording and production